dcm4che/dcm4chee-arc-cs/docs/networking/config/hl7ExportRule.rst

     :ref:`Suppress Duplicate Export Interval <dcmDuration>`",string,"Suppress Export of Studies already exported not earlier than the specified interval to avoid duplicate exports.

     (dcmDuration)"
+    "
+    .. _dcmHistorySize:

+    :ref:`Suppress Duplicate History Size <dcmHistorySize>`",integer,"Maximum number of HL7 messages with distinct PID-3 triggering this rule to remember on the history list.

+    (dcmHistorySize)"